A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 What Can You Measure With The Trifield TF2 EMF Meter?

-Ok, now let’s walk over some of the pros, and cons, of the Trifield TF2
+Ok, now let’s walk over some of the pros and cons, of the Trifield TF2

 Pros Of The Trifield TF2

-1. The Display – I personally love the display of the Trifield TF2 more than any of the other EMF meters on the market.
+1. The Display – I love the display of the Trifield TF2 more than any of the other EMF meters on the market.
 It provides an enormous amount of information in a way that is simple to find and easy to understand.

 2. The Price – The TF2 is very competitively priced, and honestly is an absolute bargain for what you get.
-Trifield meters are famous for their construction quality, so expect to not have to replace this meter any time soon.
+Trifield meters are famous for their construction quality, so expect not to have to replace this meter anytime soon.

 3. User-Friendly – Whether you are an expert on EMF radiation (perhaps you’ve read all the content on EMF Academy 🙂 ), or you’re just starting out, the Trifield works well for both.
-Trifield meters have long been popular because they are very simple to operate, making them great for beginners, but also have the accuracy and functionality that professionals are looking for.
-I personally think with the added LCD display, and “peak” indicator, the TF2 is an even easier unit to operate.

 4. Audio – One of my absolute favorite additions of the Trifield TF2 is the audio output.
 Although if you’re trying to determine actual EMF radiation levels of certain things, you will want the field indicator, if you are just trying to move around your home and locate EMF radiation sources, the audio is fantastic.
-Using the audio, you don’t even need to look at the display.
-Also, since the TF2 is a tri-axis EMF meter, directionality doesn’t matter for the display, or for the audio output.

 Cons Of The Trifield TF2

-1. Audio And Backlight Buttons – I found it a bit frustrating that both of these buttons can only be accessed by removing the battery cover.
 I think they were trying to maintain a slick and simple look by only having the dial on the front of the unit, however, I wish that they had made these two buttons easier to access.

 2. Weighted Mode – For a professional user, having a weighted mode is handy.
 However, for the average person using the Trifield TF2 to measure EMF radiation in their home or office, this option might be a bit confusing.
 (Pro-tip: just ignore the weighted mode unless you know a reason you need it.)